Iandraws/inventory-management/README.md

 ### Testing
 - **Unit Tests**: Test service-layer business logic, validation, and exception handling.
 - **Integration Tests**: Verify the API endpoints and database interactions.
-- **Added unit tests for the front end**: focusing on individual React components, event handling, and rendering logic.
-,

 To run the tests: